 More on Transportation

-Congressman Bradley Byrne (R-AL) today applauded the announcement of two Department of Transportation grants for airports in Southwest Alabama.
+Congressman Bradley Byrne (R-AL) issued the following statement regarding eight grants from the federal Department of Transportation to local airports in Southwest Alabama.